 In addition to building, we also provide a full range of new nuclear plant services and can tailor each solution to help customers overcome new plant challenges and experience better project development and execution.

 The Economic Simplified Boiling Water Reactor (ESBWR) is a 1520 MWe Generation III+ boiling water reactor.
 The ESBWR is the world’s safest reactor.
 It has the lowest core damage frequency (industry standard measure of safety) of any Generation III or III+ reactor and can safely cool itself with no AC electrical power or human action for more than seven days.

 Building upon the ABWR's proven technology, the ESBWR achieves even greater simplicity in design.
 By using natural circulation, it has 25 percent fewer pumps and mechanical drives than existing active safety plants.

 It is projected to have the lowest operating, maintenance and staffing costs per megawatt hour of any reactor technology available today.

 The Advanced Boiling Water Reactor (ABWR) is the world’s safest reactor in operation today.
 The Gen III design is available to meet power generation needs ranging from 1350 to 1460 MW net.

 Using modular construction, several ABWR’s have been built on time and budget in Japan.

 Solving one of the world’s toughest issues … spent nuclear fuel

 PRISM offers the most efficient, clean, cost-effective option for turning nuclear waste into low carbon energy.

-New nuclear plants are challenging mega projects and require specialized people, tools, quality assurance, culture, licensing, programs, planning, design/analysis, training, etc. Having a reactor Original Equipment Manufacturer (OEM) like GEH on your side can help you address these challenges.
-GEH can utilize its 60 years of global nuclear project expertise and experience on your behalf to help you towards project success, regardless of the reactor design.
+New nuclear plants are challenging mega projects and require specialized people, tools, quality assurance, culture, licensing, programs, planning, design/analysis, training, etc. Having a reactor Original Equipment Manufacturer (OEM) like GEH on your side can help address these challenges.
+GEH can utilize its 60 years of global nuclear project expertise and experience on our customers' behalf to help achieve project success, regardless of the reactor design.